metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 Christian McCaffrey is still the most important player on this offense, as charismatic as Cam may be.

-Carolina's offenseis pretty bad under Newton.
+Carolina's offense is pretty bad under Newton.
 I know Darnold has been nothing but a liability, but Cam Newton and his short passes aren't doing much for this offense, especially when negative game script rears its ugly head.

+JD McKissic turning into a real force now that Washington's offensive line has gelled somewhat.

 ***